-All members of the Tyndale University College & Seminary community with valid library cards may sign out materials from the J. William Horsey Library.
+All members of the Tyndale University community with valid library cards may sign out materials from the J. William Horsey Library.
 Members of the public may use materials within the library or purchase a membership card for limited borrowing privileges.

 Students who were enrolled in the immediately previous term but are not currently taking courses may pay $15 for a library membership to extend their borrowing privileges for four months.

-External members must purchase a library membership card with a barcode from the Tyndale library staff in order to activate borrowing privileges.
-The membership card is issued for either four months at $30 or one year at $75; or a reduced fee of $40.00 for alumni/ae.
+External members must purchase a library membership card from the Tyndale library staff in order to activate borrowing privileges.
+A membership card is issued for either four months at $40 or one year at $100; or a reduced fee of $50.00 for alumni/ae.
 The replacement charge for lost/damaged/stolen cards is $3.00.
 Note: a valid photo I.D. that includes a current address is required when purchasing or renewing a membership card.
-Membership does not include remote access to online databases or ebooks due to licensing restrictions.
+Members may borrow up to 15 physical library items with a maximum of five items per subject area as determined by library staff.
+Membership does not include remote access to online databases or eBooks due to licensing restrictions.

 The standard loan period for library materials is three weeks (21 days) with two renewals, assuming no holds or recalls apply.

 Faculty may borrow materials for up to four months (120 days) with no renewals, assuming no holds or recalls apply.

 - One day loan (due next day by closing time)